18F/join.tts.gsa.gov/pages/positions/strategist.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following
 competencies:

-- **Problem Solving:** The ability to research, synthesize, and evaluate information to define problems and propose solutions effectively.
+- **Problem Solving:** Research, analyze, synthesize, and evaluate information to define problems and propose solutions effectively
-- **Collaboration:** The ability to work closely with others to accomplish shared goals and build strong working relationships.
+- **Collaboration:** Work closely with others to accomplish shared goals and build strong working relationships
-- **Communication:** Ability to convey information and ideas clearly, succinctly and effectively with a variety of audiences to establish a shared vision and understanding.
+- **Communication:** Convey information and ideas clearly, succinctly and effectively with a variety of audiences to establish a shared vision and understanding
-- **Leadership:** Ability to effectively lead a cross-functional team to meet organization and project objectives.
+- **Leadership:** Lead cross-functional teams to meet organization and project objectives
-- **TTS Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.
+- **TTS Core Values Alignment:** TWork with integrity, transparency and resiliency in a civic-minded or high-impact environment

 Your score will be used to place you in one of the 3 categories: Superior, Qualified, or Not Qualified.